RadMousa/RadwaMo-Data-Analysis-Portfolio/Python.md

   <em> Interquartile Range and outliers</em>
 </p>

 **Business relevance:**

 Identifying outliers helps analysts understand unusual patterns in the data and investigate factors that may influence overall results.

+---

-## Conclusion
+## ✅ Conclusion

-This project demonstrates my ability to use Python to clean, analyse, and visualise real-world economic data.
+This project demonstrates my ability to use Python to clean, analyse, and visualise a real-world economic data.
 Using **Pandas, NumPy, Matplotlib, and Seaborn**, I applied data cleaning, exploratory analysis, statistical techniques, and visualisation methods to turn raw data into useful insights.